Risk-based access policies

 If you already have Identity Protection risk policies set up, we encourage you to migrate them to Conditional Access.

-Identity Protection can help organizations roll out Azure AD multifactor authentication (MFA) using a policy requiring registration at sign-in.
+Identity Protection can help organizations roll out Microsoft Entra multifactor authentication using a policy requiring registration at sign-in.
 Enabling this policy is a great way to ensure new users in your organization have registered for MFA on their first day.
 Multifactor authentication is one of the self-remediation methods for risk events within Identity Protection.
 Self-remediation allows your users to take action on their own to reduce helpdesk call volume.

-More information about Azure AD multifactor authentication can be found in the article, How it works: Azure AD multifactor authentication.
+More information about Microsoft Entra multifactor authentication can be found in the article, How it works: Microsoft Entra multifactor authentication.